 Some of us are natural-born list-makers (I happen to be one of them) while others…not so much.
 I’m going to need you to take my word on this one though: making a note of your outstanding tasks, goals, meetings etc. is a great way of keeping on top of things and managing your priorities.
 I have a diary or some sort of notebook on me virtually 24/7 as that way I can always refer to it to remind myself what I need to get done that day, week or month.
-If you can keep your diary up-to-date then you can stay on top of your life!
+When it comes to tips on getting organised, I think that if you can keep your diary up-to-date then you can stay on top of your life!
 Not only does a daily/weekly planner give you an overview of all your To-Dos, it gives you the chance to prioritise and plan when you’re going to tackle them.
 Personally, I like to split my diary into sections including work, socialising, fitness and creativity, which allows me to compartmentalise my time and make sure I’m not neglecting important aspects of my day-to-day.
 I’ve found that the process of writing things down actually helps me to de-clutter my mind; a busy head isn’t conducive for working – or much at all for that matter – and by writing a to-do list, you’re giving yourself the headspace to focus on actually achieving your objectives as opposed to having them looming and buzzing around your mind.

 Create Your Own Space

-My final – and arguably most important – tip is creating an environment that is conducive to work in and this goes back to my earlier point: just as a cluttered mind won’t do you any favours, nor will a cluttered working space.
+My final – and arguably most important – tip for getting organised is creating an environment that is conducive to work in and this goes back to my earlier point: just as a cluttered mind won’t do you any favours, nor will a cluttered working space.
 If you’re perched on the edge of an unmade bed with wires in a tangle at your feet, you’ll likely be itching to get away as soon as possible.
 And while I appreciate that we don’t all have the luxury of a home office that’s kitted out with a fancy marble desk or nearby espresso machine, there are lots of things we can do to create our own little sanctuary to work in.
 If possible, I recommend keeping your work space separate from where you eat and sleep as that way, when you want a break you can physically take yourself away from that space, helping you distinguish between when you’re working and when you’re relaxing.

 Secondly, keep you space as clear as possible!
 Try and be strict with yourself about what you actually need around you so that you don’t become snowed under an innumerable amount of miscellaneous so-called essentials.
 If you’re working on something using the laptop then try and keep as few tabs open as possible and have a couple of things to hand such as a notebook and pen.